YordanGeorgiev/qto/doc/md/userstories_doc.md

-### 8.8.
-Ease of use
-As the SysAdmin
-In order to be efficient and decrease the amount of errors I want to generally perform any command the system within the sysadmin scope via clean and memorable oneliners

-### 8.9.
-Security
-As the SysAdmin
-In order to be able to provide the best possible security level of operation for the qto instance I am responsible for I want to have pre-defined and clear set of tasks and activities to perform related to the security.

-### 8.10.
+### 8.6.
 Project deployment
 As a potential Developer of the qto or a qto application In order to have the easiest installation experience
 I want to be able to deploy fully functional development environment on a clean host in less than an hour with a single oneliner.

-### 8.11.
-System verifiability and testability
-As an ITOPS
+## 9. DEVOPS ENGINEER PERSPECTIVE
+As a qto devops engineer
+In order to be efficient and decrease the amount of errors I want to generally perform any command the system within the sysadmin scope via clean and memorable oneliners

+### 9.1.
+Documentation

+#### 9.1.1.
+Quick start documentation
+As a Full-Stack Developer
+In order to be able to quickly start on my own hacking the project I want to have a quick start documentation, which will simply guide me to start on my own.

+#### 9.1.2.
+Application's source code and documentation integrity
+As a Full-Stack Developer
+In order to make easy the entry of other developers to the projects I want to be able to point to written documentation for user-stories, issues, features and functionalities, which will be linked to parts of the source code.

+### 9.2.
+Installation

+#### 9.2.1.
+A single shell call installation
+As a potential Developer of the qto or a qto application In order to have the easiest installation experience
+I want to be able to deploy fully functional development environment on a clean host in less than an hour with a single oneliner.

+#### 9.2.2.
+A reliable installation documentation
+As a potential DevOps engineer of the qto or a qto application In order to have the easiest installation experience
+I want to have a reliable documentation, which will have short commands

+### 9.3.
+TESTING
+As a qto devops engineer
 In order to be able to rely on the operations of the tool and manage easily its features and functionalities
-I wanto the easily verify and  test parts or the whole System by issuing a single shell call.
+I want to the easily verify and  test parts or the whole System by issuing a single shell call.

-## 9. DEVOPS PERSPECTIVE
-As an ETL and integrations specialist
-In order to complete the tasks and activities of my role I want to have a nice user experience while using the qto application.

-### 9.1.
+#### 9.3.1.
 Clarity and brevity of the end to end tests
 As an ITOPS
 In order to be able to verify all the features and functionalities of the tool within the System I want to see the results of each test in 1 flow in the following format:.

-### 9.2.
+#### 9.3.2.
 Databases - local to remote and remote to local sync
 As a DevOps Operator
 In order to :
  - keep the dog-fooded local and remote db instances in sync